 -Henry M. Robert

 If you want to empower your group to have efficient meetings where real business is taken care of without wasting members’ time, or if you want to empower yourself as a leader, you will benefit from learning the correct application of even just a few of the basic rules of parliamentary procedure.
-To get started, contact a professional parliamentarian.
+To get started, let me know how I can help.